Print

 Instructions

 1. Press tofu.
-Drain tofu and place on a plate, then top with another plate or cutting board and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
+Use a tofu press or: drain tofu and place on a plate, then top with another plate or cutting board, and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
 Let stand for about 15 minutes, periodically draining off the excess water.
-(Or use a tofu press.)

 2. Cook potatoes.
 If your potatoes are small, leave them whole; if they’re bigger, cut into 1-inch chunks.
 Place in a pot, add enough water to cover by about 2 inches, plus a heaping teaspoon of salt.
 Cover and bring to a boil.
 Then reduce the heat to low and simmer until they can be pierced with a fork, 12 to 15 minutes, being careful not to overcook them.

-3. Cook green beans.
+3. Add green beans.
 When the potatoes are almost done, add the green beans to the pot and simmer for 3 to 4 minutes, just until they’re bright green.
 (Don’t overcook – you don’t want them to be limp.)
 Using tongs, quickly transfer the beans to a colander and immediately run under cold water to stop the cooking process.
-(Alternatively, cook the beans in a separate pot of salted boiling water.)

 4. Drain the potatoes and return to the pot.
-Let stand until they stop steaming.
+Set aside until they stop steaming.

 6. Heat a large non-stick skillet over medium heat and add enough oil to cover the bottom.
 Add tofu in a single layer seasoned-side down, then season the top-facing side.
 Cook until a golden crust forms on the bottom, about 8 minutes, then flip and brown the other side; do not flip/move the tofu unless absolutely necessary.